boredzo/dd-parallel/README.md

 While the copy is in progress, you can send it a SIGINFO signal by pressing ctrl-T. This will cause it to write out a report of how much data it has written and how fast it's going.
 The format for this is not final but is definitely not going to match dd.

 dd-parallel will also write out a similar report when it finishes.

+## How do I compile it?

+On macOS, open the Xcode project and build the dd-parallel scheme.
+Or, use `xcodebuild -scheme dd-parallel`.

+On Linux, `make` should do the right thing.
+(This also works on macOS.
+It will build the POSIX threads implementation rather than the Cocoa implementation.)

+This code hasn't been tested on other platforms.
+I've tested it on macOS and Linux and nothing else; if you want to add support for something else, such as BSD, you'll need to add a new prefix header in the dd-parallel-posix directory.
+Please submit a patch.